SimplifyJobs/Summer2025-Internships/README.md

 ## The List 🚴🏔
 > **Note**:
 > This README file is for **Summer 2024 internships only**.
-For Summer 2023 internships, please [click here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/README-2023.md).
+For off-season internships, see the [Off-Season Internship README](https://github.com/pittcsc/Summer2024-Internships/blob/dev/README-Off-Season.md).

 [⬇️ Jump to bottom ⬇️](https://github.com/pittcsc/Summer2024-Internships#we-love-our-contributors-%EF%B8%8F%EF%B8%8F)
 <!-- Please leave a one line gap between this and the table -->